4rm/RUAlertbot/README.md

 With the tmux session launcher `myscript.sh` and the various loop scripts, RUAlertbot should continue to run after a power failure or fatal program error.

+### <a name="serv">Server Settings</a>
+For stability, Flask is not suitable to run our webserver longterm (using Flask left the server unresponsive after a few days, but this is not Flask's fault).
+To make sure the server stays running, we can use uWSGI to handle requests.
+The main program still creates a Flask object, but uWSGI is used to run it.
+In order for uWSGI to see our program however, we need to create an  entry point (wsgi.py)

+    from RUAlertBot import app as application

+    if __name__ == "__main__":
+        application.run(host="0.0.0.0")

+This lets our flask object begin to interact with uWSGI.
+For more configuration options, we create an .ini file, `RUAlertBot.ini`

+    [uwsgi]
+    module=wsgi
+    master=true
+    processes=5
+    socket=RUAlertBot.sock
+    chmod-socket=660
+    vacuum=true
+    die-on-term=true

+As long as this .ini file is in the same directory as our WSGI application, it should be used whenever launching our webserver.
+Now, in order to launch RUAlertbot, we just need to run `uwsgi RUAlertBot.ini`, and our server should begin running.
 ## <a name="SpTh">Special Thanks</a>
 * Alan Shreve, [ngrok](https://ngrok.com/) Founder, for granting custom domain permissions for free
 * Joshua Anderson, [FreeDNS](http://freedns.afraid.org/) Founder, for being extremely helpful and for keeping FreeDNS free